deltachat/deltachat-node/README.md

 ### Using system libdeltachat

 It is possible to use the system-wide installed `libdeltachat.so` library which will be located using `pkg-config`.
-You need to have installed `deltachat-core` before installing this way.
+You need to have installed `deltachat-core-rust` before installing this way.
 Using this approach allows you to build `libdeltachat.so` with your own specific options.

 Invoke npm with the extra arguments: